Infusing inclusive excellence throughout the WashU Medicine community

 Academic Pathway Programs

-Builds an intentional and deliberate infrastructure to improve efforts in recruiting, retaining, and developing underrepresented applicants in medicine (UiM) and the STEM workforce.
+Builds an intentional and deliberate infrastructure to improve efforts in recruiting, retaining, and developing applicants in medicine and the STEM workforce.
 Connects high school, college, and doctoral students with educational and scientific activities which otherwise may be inaccessible.

 A group of people examines and discusses a timeline documenting the medical campus history of segregation and desegregation.